clehr/clehr-blog/content/2019-04-16-fastest-way-to-learn-a-programming-language/index.md

 Here I want to show you some resource that I found quite helpful when starting programming:

-**1. https://stackoverflow.com --> still the number one resources for experienced programmers**
+**1. https://stackoverflow.com --> still the number one resource even for experienced programmers**

 **2. https://www.w3schools.com --> from learning sql to python and making your own website (comes together with a try out editor)**